Complaints & Grievance Policy

 Arizona State Board for Private Postsecondary Education Complaint Procedure

 If a student complaint cannot be resolved after exhausting the complaint or grievance procedures as listed above, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
-Complaints or grievances must be filed within three (3) years of the student’s last date of attendance.
+Complaints or grievances must be filed within two (2) years of the student’s last date of attendance.
 The Arizona State Board for Private Postsecondary Education staff shall investigate the complaint of the allegations and if the complaint is true and violates the statue of the Arizona State Board for Private Postsecondary Education rules.
 Upon completion of the Arizona State Board for Private Postsecondary Education’s staff investigation, the complaint shall be referred to the Complaint Committee for review.
 Based upon the information provided the Complaint Committee can do one of the following:

 - Dismiss the complaint if the committee determines that the complaint is without merit;